namitdeb739/tp/docs/UserGuide.md

 * Searches the tenant at the specified `INDEX`'s address.
 * `INDEX` index refers to the index number shown in the displayed tenant list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
+* `Map` command will input the address directly into the api call, Google Maps will handle which location is closest to the exact given input.

 Examples: